As we continue to go behind the scenes, this week we shine a light on Chris Lee, one of our Kitmen here at Oakwell!

 Tell us how you ended up working for Barnsley Football Club.

 The job was working on the maintenance team.
-Having the chance to work for your boyhood club was a great opportunity.

 How long have you been a kitman?

 I've been a kitman now for roughly two and a half years.
 Having been working on the maintenance team for roughly four years, I heard there was a position to join the kit team.
 It was an opportunity I wasn't going to miss.